 Health and Safety Training

 Health and Safety Training is also known as Safety Training, Occupational Health & Safety Training, or OHS Training.
 This type of training focuses on protecting workers from occupational hazards.
 Through this type of training, employees are taught how to recognize potential hazards at the workplace, what procedures to follow in case of an emergency, how they can protect themselves at their job, and what to do in case of an accident at work.
-This type of training also includes teaching employees how to assess the risks in their job role, and how to make improvements in order for them to achieve a safe working environment.
+What is a Dynamic Risk Assessment?
+This includes teaching employees how to assess the risks in their job role, and how to make improvements in order for them to achieve a safe working environment.

 Cybersecurity Training is also known as Cyber Risk and Security Awareness Training.
 This type of training requires employees to be aware of the cybersecurity threats that exist, how they can protect themselves from such risks at their job, and what procedures follow in case such a threat is identified.
 This means that employees are taught how to protect their personal information, how to password-protect data, protect their devices, and be aware of phishing schemes.
 It must also focus on teaching those involved how they should react when a cybersecurity breach occurs, and how to prevent them from happening in the future.